Affair Recovery

 Phase 3: Constructing Relational Security & Intimacy

-The goal is not to “complete” the phases in a single day, but to engage in the deepest, most appropriate work your relationship can safely hold, and to leave with a clear path for continued healing.
+The goal is not to power through the phases, but to engage in the deepest, most appropriate work your relationship can safely and sustainably hold, and to leave with a clear path for continued healing.

 Investment

-Therapy intensives are not appropriate for active crisis situations.
+This work is not appropriate for crisis situations, abusive dynamics, acute symptoms of severe mental illness, or active substance addiction.
 If you are experiencing thoughts of harm to yourself or others, immediate support through local emergency services, a crisis line, or trusted loved ones is recommended.

 For partners that ultimately decide uncoupling is the best way forward, intensive work still supports supports a healthy, respectful process.